-The brick school, one of the few buildings that continue to stand today, was built in 1916.
-It originally served just grade school classes, but high school classes were added in 1920.
+One of the few buildings that continue to stand today, the brick school was built in 1916.
+It originally served grade school classes, but high school classes were added in 1920.
 School district authorities might have been over-ambitious as enrollment was never very high.
-In 1935, the high school classes were discontinued and the students were transported by bus to nearby Tappen.
+In 1935, the high school classes were discontinued, and the students were transported by bus to nearby Tappen.

-Early on, people traveled through the area to visit the Crystal Springs Fountain along old U.S. Highway 10 about one mile northeast from Crystal Springs.
+Early on, people traveled through the area to visit the Crystal Springs Fountain along old U.S. Highway 10, about one mile northeast from Crystal Springs.
 Here, motorists could not only find a place to take a break but also get a taste of the good spring water and cool their radiators.
 In its earliest days, the spring was fed from an old iron pipe.
-However, a fountain, made of local fieldstone, was constructed in 1935, by stonemason Art Geisler as a replacement.
+However, a fountain made of local fieldstone was constructed in 1935 by stonemason Art Geisler as a replacement.
 Its construction was sponsored by the state highway department under the Works Progress Administration.
 Placed on the National Register of Historic Places in 2010, the fountain continues to stand.
-It is located in a clearing adjacent to Crystal Springs Lake along old Highway 10 on the on the right side of the road.
+It is located in a clearing adjacent to Crystal Springs Lake along old Highway 10 on the right side of the road.

 During its early years, Crystal Springs suffered two devastating fires, and after the second one, the town was never rebuilt.
 There was some talk of investors who wanted to market the town for the benefits of its spring waters, but that idea never came to fruition.

-The town was obviously already suffering when I-94 barreled through the middle of town in the late 1950s.
-Even though the super highway provided an exit, people didn’t stop.
+The town was already suffering when I-94 barreled through the middle of town in the late 1950s.
+Even though the superhighway provided an exit, people didn’t stop.

 The post office closed its doors forever in 1993.